Welcome to Radical Disruption

-Inspiring our thinking is the vision that in the midst of this mess and moved by their example, we will embrace a real hope fit for the times, not the false hope that we can still solve the crisis, and come together as never before to face whatever the climate throws at us, including — especially! — within companies.
+Inspiring our thinking is the vision that in the midst of this mess and moved by their (your) example, we will embrace a real hope, the only one fit for the times, replacing the false hope that we can still solve the crisis, and come together as never before to face whatever the climate throws at us, including — especially — within companies.

 Welcome to COMMON Future.
 (To accompany this column, check out the Deep Adaptability deck here.)